PS Outreach and Education Grants for 2014

 Email all application materials to Peg Yacobucci, Chair, PS Education & Outreach Committee: firstname.lastname@example.org.
 Electronic files should be in .pdf, .doc, or .docx format.

 Grantees will be selected by a subcommittee of the Paleontological Society’s Education & Outreach Committee.
 Evaluation criteria include the goals, significance, feasibility, creativity, and likely impact of the project, and the soundness of the budget.
-Recipients will be notified in June.
+Recipients will be notified by May 15, 2014.

 Grant Award Procedures